mohdnazzal/starter-fullstack-boilerplate/README.md

 ├── package-lock.json         # Lock file for npm dependencies
 ├── package.json              # Dependencies and scripts for the backend
 ├── server.js                 # Main backend server file with ExpressJS setup

-##Make sure both servers are running for the full stack application to work.

-##Note for Users
-###This is a simple learner boilerplate to help beginners get started with full stack development.
-Both the frontend and backend must be running simultaneously to see the application working properly.

-Happy coding!